 11.1 This Agreement shall be subject to and constructed according to English Law and the parties agree to accept the exclusive direction of the Courts of England;

 11.2 No variation of terms and conditions set out herein shall be effective unless agreed in writing by both parties.

 11.3 Email communication constitutes a contract in law, unless the Client specifically states they will not accept this and instead provides hardcopy paperwork of all relevant agreements and contracts.

 12.1 The Photographer and Phil Crow Photography will keep confidential and will not disclose to any third parties or make use of information communicated to them in confidence for the purposes of the photography, save as may be reasonably necessary to enable the Photographer or Phil Crow Photography to carry out their obligations in relation to the commission.

-12.2 Pictures will be made available to clients in a password protected folder (unless the client requires the images to be public facing.
+12.2 Pictures will be made available to clients either by wetransfer.com, or in a password protected folder (unless the client requires the images to be public facing.
 Eg event photography) on PHOTOSHELTER for clients to download and store.
-The folder will be available for a period of 3 months after which it will be removed and archived by The Photographer and Phil Crow Photography (see para 13 for Data Retention) Any further retrieval will incur a searches and upload fee of £50 +vat (fee correct as of 1 January 2019)
+The Photoshelter folder will be available for a period of 3 months after which it will be removed and archived by The Photographer and Phil Crow Photography (see para 13 for Data Retention) Any future retrievals will incur a searches and upload fee of £55 +vat (fee correct as of 1 January 2022)

 The corporate information, records and data of Phil Crow Photography is important to how we conduct business and we take the protection of such data very seriously.
 There are legal and regulatory requirements for us to retain certain data, usually for a specified amount of time.
 We also retain data to help our business operate and to have information available when we need it.
 To apply for a copy of Phil Crow Photography’s Data Retention Policy, contact the Photographer directly by email [email@example.com]